 Type and mode declarations for compiler-generated field access functions for fields of constructors local to a module may be placed in the interface section of the module.
+The user-supplied declarations will be used instead of any automatically generated declarations.
 This allows the implementation of a type to be hidden while still allowing client modules to use record syntax to manipulate values of the type.
 Supplying a type declaration and a single mode declaration also allows higher-order terms to be created from a field access function without using explicit lambda expressions.

 Declarations for field access functions for fields occurring in the interface section of a module must also occur in the interface section.